scala-steward/izumi-r2/doc/microsite/src/main/tut/distage/00_distage.md

 }
 ```

-We declared an open `Set` of http routes via the `.many` method and added one instance into it.
+We've used `many` method to declare an open `Set` of http routes and then added one HTTP route into it.
 When module definitions are combined, `Sets` for the same binding will be merged together.
 You can summon a Set Bindings by summoning a scala `Set`, as in `Set[HttpRoutes[IO]]`.